DanielRGrant/Retrobase/README.md

 sequences obtained from uniprot.

 Detailed instructions on acquiring the data are availabile: /assets/Acquiring_data.pdf

+Instructions are included on how to upload a small example dataset.

-To explore, simply clone the repository, navigate to directory containing manage.py and run:
+To run the application locally, clone the repository, navigate to the directory containing manage.py and run:

+  python manage.py makemigrations

+  python manage.py migrate

+Then, once you have uploaded some data, following the instructions at /assets/Acquiring_data.pdf, run:

   python manage.py runserver

-Then follow the instructions on populating the database in /assets/Acquiring_data.pdf A small JSON file is provided with the code to upload the contained data.
+and navigate to http://localhost:8000/ in your browser.